 Aviation Safety Network website for information on aviation safety in Thailand.

-In Thailand, penalties for drug offences are severe and include the death penalty.
-The possession of even small quantities of drugs known as "soft drugs" for recreational purposes can result in lengthy jail sentences and deportation.
-See our
+Penalties for drug offences are severe and include the death penalty.
+The possession of even small quantities of 'soft drugs' for recreational purposes can result in lengthy jail sentences and deportation.

-The death penalty can also be imposed for murder, attempted murder, rape, crimes against the state including treason, and certain offences against the monarchy.
+The death penalty can be imposed for murder, attempted murder, rape, crimes against the state, including treason, and certain offences against the monarchy.

 Lengthy prison terms up to 15 years can be imposed for insulting the monarchy or defacing images of the monarch and his family.
 This includes destroying bank notes bearing the King's image.

 - failing to carry identification - foreigners need to carry identification at all times